SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 You will notice that IDP will be automatically installed and set up for you.

-## Step 2: Configure discovery profile
+## Step 2: Configure the discovery profile

 Discovery profiles define which information should be retrieved from the device.
-Some devices require authentication, which needs to be filled in up front.
+Some devices require authentication, which means credentials have to be filled in in the discovery profile.
+This is also the case here.

 1. Open the IDP app.